trasba/imsanity/readme.txt

 Photos taken on any modern camera and even most cellphones are too large for display full-size in a browser.
-In the case of modern DSLR cameras, the image sizes are intended for high-quality printing and are ridiculously over-sized for use on a web page.
+In the case of modern DSLR cameras, the image sizes are intended for high-quality printing and are ridiculously over-sized for display on a web page.

 Imsanity allows you to set a sanity limit so that all uploaded images will be constrained to a reasonable size which is still more than large enough for the needs of a typical website.
+Imsanity hooks into WordPress immediately after the image upload, but before WordPress processing occurs.
+So WordPress behaves exactly the same in all ways, except it will be as if the contributor had scaled their image to a reasonable size before uploading.

+The size limit that imsanity uses is configurable.
+The default value is large enough to fill the average vistors entire screen without scaling so it is still more than large enough for typical usage.

 = 4.
+Why would I NOT want to use this plugin?

+You might not want to use Imsanity if you use WordPress as a stock art download site, provide high-res images for print or use WordPress as a high-res photo storage archive.
+If you are doing any of these things then most likely you already have a good understanding of image resolution.

+= 5.
 Doesn't WordPress already automatically scale images? =

-When an image is uploaded WordPress keeps the original and, depending on the size of the original, will create up to 3 smaller sized copies of the file (Large, Medium, Thumbnail).
-Unless you have special photographic needs, the original usually sits there un-used taking up space.
+When an image is uploaded WordPress keeps the original and, depending on the size of the original, will create up to 3 smaller sized copies of the file (Large, Medium, Thumbnail) which are intended for embedding on your pages.
+Unless you have special photographic needs, the original usually sits there unused, but taking up disk quota.

-WordPress expects you to embed the large, medium or thumbnail size images in your posts, however it is easy enough to embed the "original" size image and visually re-size it in the browser.
-This does not really change the file size of the original image, though and can create a slow browsing experience for visitors.
-It is not always easy to explain this subtle difference to site contributors.

-= 5.
+= 6.
 Why did you spell Insanity wrong and why does Imsanity girl want to cut me? =

 Imsanity is short for "Image Sanity Limit"  A sanity limit is a term for limiting something down to a size or value that is reasonable.
 Imsanity girl cuts because you drive her insane by uploading unecessarily large images for no good reason.

-= 6.
+= 7.
 Where do I go for support? =

 Documentation is available on the plugin homepage at http://wordpress.org/tags/imsanity and questions may be posted on the support forum at http://wordpress.org/tags/imsanity